wbudgaga/distributedChat/README.md

 - makefile: It is used to compile java classes(make all) and remove classes (make clean)

-- MANIFEST.MF: It is needed to create chatApp.jar.
+- MANIFEST.MF: It is needed to create chatApp.jar

 - ChatClient.sh: It is used to run chat application client and to create chatApp.jar if it does not exist

 - ChatServer.sh: It is used to run chat application server and to create chatApp.jar if it does not exist

+- specification.txt: It includes detailed information about the application requirements and features